-This study aims at integrating large-scale spatial configurations into urban development simulation.
-Two questions are explored in detail: 1) what high-level features can be extracted by the UNET?
-And 2) how well does the UNET in simulating urban development?
-The North China Plain was chosen to assess the UNET performance under different geographical and climatic environments.
-We discussed the advantages of UNET and its promising prospect to supplement conventional CA-based urban simulations.
-Local and regional sustainable development could benefit from improved urban dynamic simulations using advanced DL technology.
+This study aims at mimicking and projecting urban development using advanced DL architecture.
+Conventional CA models cannot fully ingest spatial features, which are, however, key to the urbanization process in the real world.
+We used the UNET to integrate large-scale spatial configurations for urban development simulation in the North China Plain.
+The primary objectives are: 1) visualizing and investigating the high-level features identified by the UNET model, and 2) validating the simulation and projecting the urban map to 2030.
+We discussed the advantages of the UNET and its promising prospect to supplement conventional CA-based urban simulations.
+Local and regional sustainable development could benefit from improved urban dynamic simulated by advanced DL technology.

 2. Methods